2013 Doug Wisor Memorial Scholarship APPLICATIONS close Sunday, 3 November, 2013

 in New Zealand following a tragic kite surfing accident.
 During his time with Craggy Range, Doug made some of the finest wines New Zealand has seen.

-Previous winners and Kyle Anderson, 2011 scholarship recipient, have shared their experiences of working a vintage at Craggy Range Winery:
+Previous winners and Nathan Littlejohn, 2012 scholarship recipient, have shared their experiences of working a vintage at Craggy Range Winery.
+From Nathan:

 - Applicant should demonstrate intellect, vision, innovation and practical experience in winemaking.